ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/_review.md

 review:
     - questions:
         question: >
-            Can Milvus run on Arm systems?
+            Can Milvus run on Arm?
         answers:
             - "Yes"
             - "No"